djgroen/FabSim3/docs/remote_machine_configuration.md

 Aliases are stored in `FabSim3/fabsim/bin` and cannot be named `fabsim`, as that would break the main `fabsim` command.

 !!! note
-	this has to be done for every user, as different people have different existing shell commands, and we want to avoid accidental conflicts.
+	This has to be done for every user, as different people have different existing shell commands, and we want to avoid accidental conflicts.

 ### QCG Pilot Job Manager

-A Pilot Job, is a container for many subjobs that can be started and managed without having to wait individually for resources to become available.
+A Pilot Job is a container for many subjobs that can be started and managed without having to wait individually for resources to become available.

 The [QCG PilotJob](https://github.com/vecma-project/QCG-PilotJob) mechanism provides two interfaces that may be used interchangeably.
 The first one allows to specify a file with the description of sub-jobs and execute the scenario in a batch-like mode, conveniently supporting static scenarios.
 The second interface is offered with the REST API and it can be accessed remotely in a more dynamic way.
 It will be used to support scenarios where a number of replicas and their complexity dynamically changes at application runtime.

-Within FabSim3, you can install this python library or any other python library required for you application as a python virtual environment in your account.
+Within FabSim3, you can install this python library or any other python library required for your application as a python virtual environment in your account.

 #### QCG-PJ installation on your remote machine